 In addition to the deferral and settlement via equity of a major portion of the STI plan, the majority of at-risk rewards available under the Company's remuneration structure arise through the LTI plan, which is based on the Company's ROIC performance.
-While ROIC for FY20 was an outstanding 49.6 per cent, under the LTI plan adopted in FY20, KMP's LTI will be awarded in full only if the four year average of ROIC exceeds 18 per cent, with FY20 being the first of those four years.
-In other words, the LTI programme will make significant rewards to managers only if strong performance
+While ROIC for FY20 was an outstanding 49.6%, under the LTI plan adopted in FY20, KMP's LTI will be awarded in full only if the four year average of ROIC exceeds 18%, with FY20 being the first of those four years.
+In other words, the LTI programme will make significant rewards to managers only if strong performance persists.

-With respect to LTI grants made in previous years, the significant investments made in the Company's lithium portfolio meant ROIC in FY19 was 9.7 per cent.
+With respect to LTI grants made in previous years, the significant investments made in the Company's lithium portfolio meant ROIC in FY19 was 9.7%.
 Under the LTI plan rules in place for FY19, this result saw no LTI grant for FY19.
 The Company's LTI scheme for FY18 also did not vest in FY19.
-However, the average ROIC for FY19 and FY20 is 29.4 per cent and as a result, Tranche 1 of the FY18 LTI award, suspended due to FY19's ROIC being less than 12 per cent, now vests, Yours faithfully along with Tranche 2 of the FY18 LTI award.
+However, the average ROIC for FY19 and FY20 is 29.4% and as a result, Tranche 1 of the FY18 LTI award, suspended due to FY19's ROIC being less than 12%, now vests, along with Tranche 2 of the FY18 LTI award.

 Pleasingly, while many organisations have been laying off staff and furloughing workers with the support of government grants, our Company has continued to grow, taking on 300 staff since the beginning of January 2020.
-This is a 15 per cent growth in the number of employees since December 2019, i.e. the worst period of the pandemic in Western Australia, with no positions made redundant as a result of the
+This is a 15% growth in the number of employees since December 2019, i.e. the worst period of the pandemic in Western Australia, with no positions made redundant as a result of the pandemic.